Image source: Google

 - Videos: not required, but recommended

-Here are the basic steps you need to take to get the most out of your new PMax campaign:
+Here are the basic steps you need to take to get the most out of your new performance max campaigns:

 - Make sure your conversion tracking is working – the entire purpose of performance max is to maximize your performance.
 Google won’t be able to do that without having the right conversion goals setup.
 Additionally, we would recommend that your account have at least 15 conversion actions in the past 30 days, ideally 50 conversions or more to give your campaign more data to work with.